Back pain fear is one of the most limiting emotional consequences of chronic suffering.

 Acute back pain is difficult for people to understand unless they experience it themselves.
-You can read my own chilling chronic lumbar back pain story to get some idea.
 The majority of people have suffered some pain in their backs, yet that pain is not representative of the severity of agony suffered by some patients every day.
 There are few things more terrifying in life than acute lower back pain.
 The torturous waves of misery can make a person wish for death rather than continuing to live with such suffering.

 Many patients whom I have interviewed admitted to contemplating suicide during particularly severe periods of back pain.
 I do not believe in suicide, yet I also thought about it during one horrific experience.
 I remember talking to my family as I was writhing in pain for 3 days of torment.
 It started 9/9/01, right before the Trade Center tragedy here in New York.
 I was in such indescribable agony that I would have preferred death.
 I remember myself saying that I could not live like this and if it did not stop, I might do something horrible.
 It brings me chills to revisit this time in my life.
 The pain was really that bad.